 Stand Up Paddle in the mangrove of Taipu de Dentro during sunset

-The rainy season in the Maraú Península runs from May to August, so it is best to avoid this season, as it can rain every day.
+The rainy season in the Maraú Península runs from May to August.
+It is best to avoid this season, as it can rain every day.
 Also, at this time, the roads are very bad and you can be stranded.

 Apart from that, the other times of the year promise days of blue skies, sun and maybe a little rain.
-Another tip that we give is to try to reconcile the trip with the full moon or new moon, as the landscapes of the Península are very influenced by the game of tides.
+Another tip that we give is to try to reconcile the trip with the full moon or new moon.
+The landscapes of the Península are very influenced by the game of tides.

 How to get to the Peninsula de Marau?